Odell School, North Carolina: Cedar Grove Presbyterian Church

 Founded as a congregation of the United Presbyterian Church in the U.S.A., denominational merger has brought them into the fold of the Presbyterian Church (USA).

 Schools

 Deweese/Gilwood School

-The founding of Gilwood Presbyterian Church in 1889 led to the re-naming of the community school building to Gilwood School and its relocation to a building behind the former Will Johnson General Store at the corner of Statesville Road and Mason Goodman Road (now called Windy Road).
+The founding of Gilwood Presbyterian Church in 1889 led to the renaming of the community school building to Gilwood School and its relocation to a building behind the former Will Johnson General Store at the corner of Statesville Road and Mason Goodman Road (now called Windy Road).

 Odell High School

 In 1929, W. R. Odell School was built on the corner tract of land formed by the newly routed highways.
 The school was named for the founder of Odell Mill, the first textile mill in Cabarrus County.
 Odell School consolidated community schools at Gilwood, Bethpage, Poplar Tent and Macedonia, and initially offered eleven grades of instruction in one location.
 The school was expanded to twelve grades in the 1940s, and remained the community's only school and namesake until further school consolidations began in the late 20th century.